top of page

 Chicago Bulls (1998 champs → dynasty ends)

-Not a clean “got back,” but worth noting—this is what a forced ending looks like.
-Aging core, internal fracture, no chance to defend.
-While we will always be left to wonder if they could have done it again, the Last Dance showed the strain on the franchise.
-It is hard to see them pulling it off, but ya know...Jordan.
+This isn’t a clean “got back,” but it’s worth noting—this is what a forced ending looks like.
+An aging core, internal fractures, and no chance to defend.
+While we will always wonder if they could have done it again, The Last Dance showed the strain on the franchise.
+It is hard to see them pulling it off, but you know...Jordan.

 Golden State Warriors (2018 champs → 2019 Finals)

-This is the archetype: same machine, just less available when it matters.
+This is the archetype: the same machine, just less available when it matters.

 Miami Heat (2013 champs → 2014 Finals)